Some of the Biggest Victories Against the Oil & Gas Industry

 A derrick is an astoundingly complex machine, with pumps, chains, and drill bits always in motion.
 When you combine long hours with complex machinery and high-risk procedures, it's no surprise that workers suffer serious harm.
 OSHA data found that 1 in 3 serious injuries in the oil and gas industry involved the hands.
 They also found that oil and gas workers suffer from amputations, eye injuries, and hospitalizations more than workers in any other sector.

-According to Marketplace, the risk of oilfield injuries are not surprising to experts.
-“We’ve known for quite a few years that it’s a high hazard industry,” said Kyla Retzer, an epidemiologist with the National Institute for Occupational Safety and Health who focuses on safety and health in oil and gas extraction.
+According to Marketplace, the risk of oilfield injuries is not surprising to experts.
+“We've known for quite a few years that it's a high hazard industry,” said Kyla Retzer, an epidemiologist with the National Institute for Occupational Safety and Health who focuses on safety and health in oil and gas extraction.

 But some inherent risk doesn't mean workers ought to endure all risks.